No-Knead Buttermilk Pull-Apart Rolls

 -

 Pour the buttermilk mixture and 4 tablespoons of the melted butter over the flour mixture.
 Stir until a sticky ball of dough forms.
-Cover the bowl with a tea towel, cloth bowl cover, or plastic wrap and set aside in a warm place to rise (see notes above) for 2 hours, or until doubled in bulk.
+Cover the bowl with a tea towel or lidded vessel — I love this 4-quart Pyrex bowl + lid set, and set aside in a warm place to rise (see notes above) for 2 hours, or until doubled in bulk.

 -

 Grease a 9×13-inch baking dish.
 Flour a work surface and sprinkle flour lightly over the dough and around the edges.
 The dough will be very sticky, so use flour as needed.
 Gently coax the dough out of the bowl onto the floured work surface and shape into a rough ball (video guidance here) using flour as needed.
-Use a bench scraper to divide the ball into 4 equal portions.
-Shape each portion roughly into a ball, then use a bench scraper to divide each ball into 6 roughly even portions (about 45 grams each if you feel like measuring) to create 24 small pieces total.
+Use a bench scraper to divide the ball into 24 portions (about 45 grams each if you feel like measuring) or 12 portions (about 90 grams each).

 -